SteveChenDC/travel-map-locations/README.md

 ## Lessons Learned:
 - Version control:
+Using version control across multiple branches proved to be a roadblock for my completion of this project.
+Yet, this project forced me to learn more about the utilization, breath and foundation of Git.
+While reaching out for resources and assistance, I have a new appreciation for Git, version control and dev ops.
+While I may be stumbling on the basics of controlling versions, I believe that a strong foundation can be built into a strength.
+I look forward to learning more about dev ops, including Git utlization.
 - Google Maps:
+Google has great documentation and support for their APIs.
+I built upon my previous knowledge of Google Maps, and elaborated on control of the views.
 - Server side development:
 - Testing:
 - Dev Ops:
+- JQuery Fallbacks:
+JQuery, although a tool which is taught heavily and relied upon often, it seems that more and more discussions have a negative opinion of JQuery.
+I see the benefit of interacting with the DOM, yet during the execution of this project, I found myself saying, 'There has got to be a better way'.
+I look forward to learning more about

 ## Development Roadmap: